halfd0rk/Game-Makers-Wiki/README.md

 # git-wiki-skeleton

-NOTE: it's fully supported by github platform, you don't need to install anything locally
+NOTE: it's fully supported by github platform, you don't need to install anything halfd0rk

 This is a [skeleton](skeleton) repository that can be used as a template to bootstrap your wiki using "[remote_theme](https://github.com/benbalter/jekyll-remote-theme)" config